mit-satori/getting-started/satori-ssh.rst

 As general rules:

--  satori-login-001.mit.edu - shuld be used for submiting training jobs and related activities
+-  satori-login-001.mit.edu - should be used for submiting training jobs and related activities
--  satori-login-002.mit.edu - shuld be used for transfering large
+-  satori-login-002.mit.edu - should be used for transfering large
-   files/datasets and compiling software requireing nvcc, gcc, XL compiler etc
+   files/datasets and compiling software requiring nvcc, gcc, XL compiler etc
 -  if one login-node will not be available try the second one
 -  don’t run large computations on the login nodes